brainhack-school2020/ValiquetteVanessa_MouseModelAutism_T2W/README.md

 # MouseModelAutism_T2W

 ## Introduction
 It is my first year as a Master student in the Integrated Program in Neuroscience at McGill.
 I am part of the Computational Brain Anatomy Lab (CoBraLab) led by Dr. M. Mallar Chakravarty.
-My interests are mainly focused on normal and abnormal neurodevelopment trajectories and tools or analysis to assess the previous.
+My interests are mainly focused on normal and abnormal neurodevelopment trajectories and tools or analysis to better understand the previous.
 I would like to learn new tools and design my project to be well structured and open source friendly.
 I want to play around with Mouse MRI data and get comfortable with the elements we learned on our first week of BHS-2020.

 ## Project definition
 __Background__